Sunday 14 March 2010 07:35:58 PHT

 Terrorism and Kidnappings

-Most of the trouble with so-called muslim separatists and the infamous Abu Sayyaf group takes place in Southern Mindanao and on the Southern islands of Basilan and Jolo.
-Bohol is roughly 700 kilometres away from those areas, and when using boats, potential kidnappers will have to travel at least double that distance.
+Most of the trouble with so-called Muslim separatists and the infamous Abu Sayyaf group takes place in Southern Mindanao and on the Southern islands of Basilan and Jolo.
+Bohol is roughly 700 kilometers away from those areas, and when using boats, potential kidnappers will have to travel at least double that distance.
 The small map below will clarify the situation.
 As you can see, the distance from Palawan to Basilan is roughly the same as to Palawan, however, unlike Palawan, where kidnappers can go across open sea, to get to Bohol they have to get into water surrounded by islands on all sides, which is much more difficult to enter or leave unnoticed.
-Besides that since the events, the Philippine Navy and Police are on high alert for attacts like this.
+Besides that since the events, the Philippine Navy and Police are on high alert for attacks like this.
 The conclusion is that it is extremely unlikely you will be confronted with kidnapping attempts on Bohol.

 Further Reading